 Make the sweetcrust pastry

-- Add the egg yolks and continue to process until the mixture turns into a pale yellow paste.
+- Add the egg yolk and process for one minute or until the mixture is pale yellow and creamy.1 large egg yolk

-- Tip the mixture onto a floured surface and press it together into a ball.
+- Tip the dough out onto a lightly floured surface and press it together into a flat disk shape.

 Assemble and fill the mince pies